bensnyde/magento-sugarcrm-bridge/README.md

 2. A contact is created under the above account with the customer's information
 3. A campaign is created under the above account with the order details

 You have the option of specifying a campaign to help track sales.
-The campaign is selected in the options detailed below.

 # Usage